Login to Complete an Application or to Access Judging Panel

 Leading with Education, Advocacy & Resistance with our Neighbors (LEARN) is SUSTAIN Wellbeing COMPASS Coordinating Center’s shared learning opportunities to build organizational leadership and support organizational transformation.
 The primary goal of LEARN is to build knowledge, capacity, expertise and leadership in a particular topic area.
 A second important goal of LEARN is to strengthen community networks through enhanced collaboration between participating organizations.
 Each cohort of LEARN is centered on a different content area.

-SUSTAIN is excited to announce the launch of our fifth cohort of LEARN Harm Reduction (HR), which will be developed and facilitated in collaboration with Sandra Chavez!
-Sandra is an expert community-based consultant who has 15+ years of experience working at the intersections of HIV, housing, and harm reduction in the Southern U.S., and is thrilled to facilitate another cohort of LEARN HR!
+SUSTAIN is excited to announce the launch of our sixth cohort of LEARN Harm Reduction (HR), which will be co-facilitated by SUSTAIN Program Coordinator Katie McCormick and community-based expert consultant Sandra Chavez!
+Sandra is the Director of Social Wellness at Austin Sexual Health and Wellness (ASHwell) and has 15+ years of experience working at the intersections of HIV, housing, and harm reduction in the Southern U.S. Katie and Sandra are thrilled to facilitate another cohort of LEARN HR!
 No prior knowledge around harm reduction is required to participate.

 LEARN HR consists of virtual group and coaching sessions over the course of 7 months.
 Four to six organizations will be selected for each cohort.
 Organizations should also be prepared to design and complete a new project or activity centered around harm reduction within the 7 months of LEARN HR.
 Organizations can expect to contribute up to 6-8 hours a month to LEARN HR meetings and activities.
-Organizations will receive a $10,000 stipend to support their participation and project implementation.
+Organizations will receive a $13,000 stipend to support costs related to project implementation and participants’ travel to the in-person gathering.
 No prior knowledge around harm reduction is required to participate in LEARN HR.

 About Harm Reduction